soda460/GENcontext/README.md

 <p align="center"><img src="misc/logo_github_2.png" alt="Exploring gene context" width="1000"></p>

-GENcontext is a tool to discover the gene organization around specific genes in annotation files.
-For now, only the Genbank format is supported as input files.
+GENcontext is a tool designed to discover the genetic organization around specific loci (e.g. antibiotic resistance genes, IS elements) in annotation files in the Genbank format.
+You need to define your loci of interest and the requested number of adjacent features.
+The tool outputs text files and schematic representations of the genetic organization around the loci of interest.

-It was designed to unreveal the distinct genetic contexts around targeted antibiotic resistance genes (ARGs) in a collection of Genbank files.
-Currently, a drawback of this tool is that you have to follow [a specific procedure](https://github.com/soda460/prokka_tag_ARGs_with--proteins) to annotate ARGs in your assemblies files.
+In the current version of GENcontext,you have to follow [a specific procedure](https://github.com/soda460/prokka_tag_ARGs_with--proteins) to annotate ARGs in your assemblies files.
 Briefly, the procedure requires to use [PROKKA](https://github.com/tseemann/prokka) with the [Comprehensive Antibiotic Resistance Database](https://card.mcmaster.ca/ "The Comprehensive Antibiotic Resistance Database").

 ## Table of contents